Skeleton Clustering: Dimension-Free Density-based Clustering

 \subsection{Computational Complexity}

-The first step of skeleton clustering is choosing knots, and in this work we take overfitting $k$-means as the default method.
+~~~~{\bf Knots construction.} The first step of skeleton clustering is choosing knots, and, in this work, we take overfitting $k$-means as the default method.
 The $k$-means algorithm of Hartigan and Wong \citep{Hartigan1979} has time complexity $O(ndkI)$, where $n$ is the number of points, $d$ is the dimension of the data, $k$ is the number of clusters for $k$-means, and $I$ is the number of iterations needed for convergence.
-When using overfitting $k$-means to chooses knots, the reference rule is $k = \sqrt{n}$, and hence the complexity is $O(n^{3/2}dI)$.
-This is a time consuming step of our clustering framework, and the complexity increases linearly with $d$.
+When using overfitting $k$-means to choose knots, the reference rule is $k = \sqrt{n}$, and hence the complexity is $O(n^{3/2}dI)$.
+This is a time-consuming step of our clustering framework, and the complexity increases linearly with $d$.
 Therefore, preprocessing the data with dimension reduction techniques or using subject knowledge to choose knots can be helpful to speed up this process.

 {\bf Edges construction.} For the edge construction step, we approximate the Delaunay Triangulation with $\hat{DT}(\calC)$ by looking at the 2-NN neighborhoods (the Voronoi Density regions in \ref{sec::VD} ).
 Hence the main computational task for our edge construction step is the 2-nearest knot search.
 We used the k-d tree algorithm for this purpose, which gives the worst-case complexity of $O(nd k^{(1-1/d)})$.
 Notably, the computation complexity at this step is at the worst linear in $d$, which is a much better rate than computing the exact Delaunay Triangulation (exponential dependence on $d$), and our empirical studies have illustrated the effectiveness of such approximation.